GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 ![SpecIF Project Metamodel](./images/StatementPermissions-M1.png)

-Next, let us have a look at the resources.
+Next, let us have a look at the resources:
 - At the top, the assignment of permissions to projectRoles and users is the same as discussed before.
 - The assignment of permissions to resource instances with their properties works similarly to the statements.
 - However, there is another permissionTarget, namely a node in a hierarchy pointing to a resource.